b-jan/blog/NextJs.md

 This is all you need to do to create a React app with server-side rendering thanks to Next.js.

-Check [NextGram project](https://github.com/now-examples/nextgram) to see an app that takes advantage of the routing capabilities.
+Better than a simple Hello World app, check this [Hacker News clone](https://github.com/now-examples/next-news) implementing Next.js.
+It is fully server-rendered, queries the data over Firebase and updates in realtime as new votes come in.

-## How to use the power of Next.js in my existing React.js application?
+## 3) How to use the power of Next.js in my existing React.js application?

 ![Trick](assets/tunnel.jpg?raw=true "Next.js in existing app")

-Well, now you know that if you start from scratch and you want to make a SSR React app, Next.js is the best choice.
+Well, now you know that if you start from scratch and you want to make a SSR React app, Next.js might be the best choice.
 But what if your React app is already 6 months old?
 How to migrate your app to Next.js?

 Exactly like how we started with Next.js from scratch, add the Next.js dependency with `yarn add next`.